 It’s a good idea to spend a day or two just thinking about your trading system and how it can be translated to Excel.
 I recommend plotting everything out on a big sheet of paper before you sit down at the computer.

 If you’re not used to using Excel, or haven’t used it in a while, then you will want to spend some time getting to grips with it again.
-Here is a good list of Excel resources and this is a long list of formulas.
+Here is a long list of formulas.

-The trading robot course also goes over the essentials covering VBA, sub procedures, macros, loops, IF and OR statements etc.
+The course also goes over the essentials covering VBA, sub procedures, macros, loops, IF and OR statements etc.